UVaCompPhys/templatefits/README.md

 # Template fits

-This repository includes an example of performing a template fir to data.
+This repository includes an example of performing a template fit to data.
 Expected distributions of multiple backgrounds and a signal source are modeled by Monte Carlo (simulated) histograms.

 These shapes are adjusted to find the best agreement with the observed data and a nice plot is generated.
 The fitting code is based on https://root.cern.ch/doc/master/classTFractionFitter.html